Express Your Cinematic Vision

-For training, he received his Master of Fine Arts (MFA) in cinematography at the renowned American Film Institute Conservatory and proudly received mentorship from Stephen Lighthill, ASC; Robert Primes, ASC; David Stump, ASC; and Ron Garcia, ASC.
-Previously, he studied biomedical engineering at Johns Hopkins University, worked in the scientific imaging world for seven years, and built his photographic chops in the streets and subways of NYC.
+For formal training, he received his Master of Fine Arts (MFA) in cinematography at the renowned American Film Institute Conservatory and proudly received mentorship from Stephen Lighthill, ASC; Robert Primes, ASC; David Stump, ASC; and Ron Garcia, ASC.
+Previously, he studied biomedical engineering at Johns Hopkins University, worked in the scientific imaging world for seven years at Mount Sinai School of Medicine, and built his photographic chops in the streets, subways, and byways of New York City.

 For inspiration, Tim continues to shoot stills on the side as an experimental proving ground for his cinematography.
 He also finds inspiration in post-Impressionists like Matisse, Henri Cartier-Bresson & like-minded stills photographers, origami, pre-70s jazz, funk, ’80s-’90s hip hop, post-punk rock, and Motown.

 Feel free to contact me for work on your next project.